OAS-Development/SessionHub/Sessions/completed/SESSION 18: SESSIONHUB.AI CLOUD DEPLOYMENT.md

 ## 📝 SESSION SUMMARY

 **Session 18: SessionHub.ai Cloud Deployment** has been successfully completed.
-The beautiful Development Hub from Session 17B is now fully configured for professional cloud deployment to the sessionhub.ai domain.
+The beautiful SessionHub from Session 17B is now fully configured for professional cloud deployment to the sessionhub.ai domain.
 All deployment infrastructure, branding updates, performance optimizations, and production configurations are in place.

 The platform is ready to showcase the stunning UI transformation globally with:
 - ✅ Professional SessionHub.ai branding